MozillaSecurity/FuzzManager/README.md

 # Getting Started

-## Dependencies
+## Client Setup

-All dependencies are listed in `server/requirements.txt`.
-You can use pip to install these dependencies using `sudo pip install -r server/requirements.txt` and/or you can use your distribution's package management to fulfill them.
+The client portion of FuzzManager (FTB and Collector) can be installed with `pip install FuzzManager`.
+This is all you need if you just need to talk to a FuzzManager server instance or use FTB locally.

 ## Server Setup

 The server part of FuzzManager is a Django application.
 Please note that it requires the full repository to be checked out, not just the server directory.

+Server dependencies are listed in `server/requirements.txt`.
+You can use pip to install these dependencies using `pip install -r server/requirements.txt` and/or you can use your distribution's package management to fulfill them.

 You can set the server up just like any other Django project.
 The Django configuration file is found at `server/server/settings.py`.
 The default will